andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </figure>

-It's no coincidence that Allie is preferentially assaulted with my questions of questionable quality.
+<h4 class="article-subheader">You Won't Be My Neighbor?</h4>
-She's drawn the short straw of slotting behind me in the line.
+It's no coincidence that Allie is preferentially assaulted with my questions of questionable quality - she's drawn the short straw of slotting behind me in the line.
 Due to nothing other than geographic proximity I converse mostly with Allie, Cate, and Renay.
 Cate & Renay have the slightly less irritating position in front of me;
 Cate for the first half of the performance & Renay for the second after we pull